 - On the left, pick the LineageOS image file from your Downloads directory.

-Then insert your SD card in your computer, Etcher should select it automatically.
+- Then insert your SD card into your computer, and Etcher should select it automatically.

-A few minutes later, your SD is ready and you can insert it in your Raspberry Pi.
+A few minutes later, your SD is ready, and you can insert it into your Raspberry Pi.